Project Overview

 engagement rate

-Adoption rate (82%) was calculated by the proportion of users who interacted with the Import Transcations from a File feature out of the total users who have access to Bank Reconciliation, since launch.
+Adoption rate (82%) was calculated by the proportion of users who interacted with the Import Transactions from a File feature out of the total users who have access to Bank Reconciliation, since launch.

-Engagement rate (90%) was calculated by tracking users who performed meaningful actions while importing transactions from a file, per month.
+Engagement rate (90%) was calculated based on users who performed meaningful actions while importing transactions from a file, per month.

 Net promoter score (+40) was calculated using feedback gathered through Pendo surveys delivered in-app and via email.
 Most users rated the experience a 9 or 10, citing the streamlined transaction import process as a key strength.